ornao/pp2main/README.md

 - The title of the game with spinning world icon (user-stories: 1)
 - A short explanation of how to play (user-stories: 1)
 - An input form for the user to enter their name (user-stories: 2)
-- A start game button
+- A start game button to bring user to next page (pick level of game page)

 <img src="assets/docs/readme_screenshots/homepage.png">